ska-sa/katsdpimager/doc/user.rst

    also used in the gridding and Fourier transforms.
 Note that most NVIDIA GPUs other than Tesla have extremely poor double-precision performance.

-.. option:: --psf-cutoff
+.. option:: --psf-cutoff <VALUE>

    Fraction of PSF peak at which to truncate the PSF for CLEAN.
 Using a larger value will reduce the cost of each CLEAN cycle, but too large a value may prevent CLEAN from converging.

+.. option:: --major-gain <VALUE>

+   Fraction of the peak at the start of a major cycle that will be cleaned in that cycle.

+.. option:: --threshold <SIGMAS>

+   Threshold at which CLEAN should stop, as a multiple of the estimated RMS noise.
+CLEAN is stopped when any of the conditions specified by :option:`--major-gain`, :option:`--threshold` or :option:`--minor` is reached.

 .. option:: --major <N>, --minor <M>

-   Number of major cycles and maximum number of minor cycles per major cycle for CLEAN.
+   Maximum number of major cycles and maximum number of minor cycles per major cycle for CLEAN.

 .. option:: --eps-w <VALUE>